STaRDoGG/JSE-Postgres-Update/README.md

 After it's done, you'll have a full backup of your SQL and Data, and the newer version of Postgres will have all of your data migrated.
 Just fire the new version up as you always do, using the new version tag.

-This is it's "hello world" release, so I'm sure I might've mist some edge cases, and such.
+This is it's "hello world" release, so I'm sure I might've missed some edge cases, and such.
 If so let me know in the issues.

 ## Screenshot
 ![Screenshot](screenshots/J-Scott-Elblein-Postgres-Upgrade-Script.jpg)